 The Freedman Center provides a number of multimedia services designed to help your projects and research reach their digital potential.
 Staff is on-hand to assist in getting you started and can point users to helpful tutorials along the way.
 While our workstations are primarily Windows-based, we do offer a Mac for patrons who wish to work with Apple products.

 Our facility offers the tools needed to turn analog media into digital format.
 We support the digitization of sources such as VHS, Beta, U-Matic, Laser Disc, Cassette, LPs, and more.

 We have a variety of scanners to allow for digitizing documents, photos, slides, transparencies (including x-rays), film strips, and more.

 The Freedman Center hosts software to facilitate sound and video editing in programs such as Adobe Elements, Audacity, iTunes, Roxio, Sound Forge, TPMG (Tsunami), and more.

-We offer poster printing services for our customers in need of large-format printing.
-Commonly, this service is used to print research posters and large maps.
+We offer large format printing and lamination services for our customers.
+Commonly, this service is used to print and/or laminate research posters, large maps, and artwork.
 You may schedule an appointment with staff for a consultation about your poster or take advantage of our drop-off service; click here to learn more.

 This new addition to the Freedman Center allows up to four laptops to display content on one large screen.
 The connection to the screen is wireless, making it easy to bring in a personal laptop and start collaborating on projects.